CS-SI/eodag/README.rst

 - To search for some products::

-     eodag search --productType S2_MSI_L1C --box 1 43 2 44 --start 2021-03-01 --end 2021-03-31
+     eodag search --collection S2_MSI_L1C --box 1 43 2 44 --start 2021-03-01 --end 2021-03-31

-  The request above searches for ``S2_MSI_L1C`` product types in a given bounding box, in March 2021.
+  The request above searches for ``S2_MSI_L1C`` collections in a given bounding box, in March 2021.
 It saves the results in a GeoJSON file (``search_results.geojson`` by default).

   Results are paginated, you may want to get all pages at once with ``--all``, or search products having 20% of maximum coud cover with ``--cloudCover 20``.
 For more information on available options::